BetProtocol Hits Market Capitalization of $1.23 Million (BEPRO)

-BetProtocol (CURRENCY:BEPRO) traded 1.7% lower against the U.S. dollar during the 1 day period ending at 10:00 AM E.T. on April 12th.
-BetProtocol has a total market cap of $1.23 million and $179,662.00 worth of BetProtocol was traded on exchanges in the last day.
-During the last seven days, BetProtocol has traded 6.3% lower against the U.S. dollar.
-One BetProtocol token can currently be bought for approximately $0.0007 or 0.00000002 BTC on exchanges.
+BetProtocol (CURRENCY:BEPRO) traded 1.7% lower against the dollar during the 1 day period ending at 21:00 PM E.T. on April 15th.
+BetProtocol has a total market cap of $1.23 million and approximately $179,662.00 worth of BetProtocol was traded on exchanges in the last day.
+One BetProtocol token can now be purchased for $0.0007 or 0.00000002 BTC on popular cryptocurrency exchanges.
+In the last week, BetProtocol has traded 6.3% lower against the dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.